neondatabase/website/content/docs/introduction/billing.md

 ## Compute time

 _Compute time_ is compute size multiplied by _Active time_ hours.
-Neon measures compute size at regular intervals and averages those values to calculate _Compute time_.
+Neon measures the size of each compute at regular intervals and averages those values to calculate _Compute time_.

 Compute size is measured in _Compute Units (CU)_.
 One CU has 1 vCPU and 4 GB of RAM.
 A Neon compute can have anywhere from .25 to 7 CUs, as outlined below: